Mary Crosby: Career

+Dallas

-Crosby played Kristin Shepard (Sue Ellen Ewing's scheming sister) on the prime time soap opera Dallas from 1979–81, and a further guest appearance in 1991.
+Crosby played Kristin Shepard (Sue Ellen Ewing's scheming sister) on the prime time soap opera Dallas from 1979 to 1981, and a guest appearance in 1991.
 Her character is perhaps best remembered for her part in the cliffhanger ending of the 1979–1980 season of Dallas, titled "A House Divided", which was resolved in the fourth episode of the following season, "Who Done It".
 In that highly watched episode, J.R.
 Ewing (Larry Hagman) was shot by an unknown assailant.
 Viewers had to wait all summer (and most of the fall due to a Hollywood actors' strike) to learn whether J.R. would survive, and which of his many enemies was responsible.
 In the summer of 1980, the advertising catchphrase, "Who shot J.R.?", was widely publicized.

 Ultimately, Kristin Shepard was revealed to have been the person who pulled the trigger in the classic episode, which aired on November 21, 1980.
 It was one of the highest-rated episodes of a TV show ever aired.
 Her character, Kristin Shepard, later made an appearance in the Dallas spin-off series Knots Landing in 1980, before a brief return to Dallas in 1981.
 Once again the focus of a highly rated cliffhanger, it was revealed in the season opening episode (October 9, 1981) that it was Kristin's body floating in the Southfork Ranch swimming pool.
 She returned for the final episode of Dallas in 1991, playing the same character in a vision experienced by J.R.

-After Dallas, Crosby starred in ABC miniseries Hollywood Wives (1985) and North and South, Book II (1986).
-She guest-starred in Hotel, The Love Boat, Murder, She Wrote, Lois & Clark: The New Adventures of Superman, Star Trek: Deep Space Nine, CHiPs,Dream On, Beverly Hills, 90210, and In the Heat of the Night.

-In 1981, she played the leading role of a woman stalked in the remake of the Doris Day thriller Midnight Lace.
-Other film credits include Last Plane Out (1983), The Ice Pirates (1984), Tapeheads (1988), and The Legend of Zorro (2005).